Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Abstract

 \section{Abstract}

 Unsupervised learning has been widely used in many real-world applications.
 One of the simplest and most important unsupervised learning models is the Gaussian mixture model (GMM).
 In this work, we study the multi-task learning problem on GMMs, which aims to leverage potentially similar GMM parameter structures among tasks to obtain improved learning performance compared to single-task learning.
-We propose a multi-task GMM learning procedure based on the EM algorithm that not only can effectively utilize unknown similarity between related tasks but is also robust against a fraction of outlier tasks from arbitrary sources.
-The proposed procedure is shown to achieve minimax optimal rate of convergence for both parameter estimation error and the excess mis-clustering error, in a wide range of regimes.
+We propose a multi-task GMM learning procedure based on the EM algorithm that effectively utilizes unknown similarities between related tasks and is robust against a fraction of outlier tasks from arbitrary distributions.
+The proposed procedure is shown to achieve the minimax optimal rate of convergence for both parameter estimation error and the excess mis-clustering error, in a wide range of regimes.
 Moreover, we generalize our approach to tackle the problem of transfer learning for GMMs, where similar theoretical results are derived.
-Finally, we demonstrate the effectiveness of our methods through simulations and a real data analysis.
+Additionally, iterative unsupervised multi-task and transfer learning methods may suffer from an initialization alignment problem, and two alignment algorithms are proposed to resolve the issue.
+Finally, we demonstrate the effectiveness of our methods through simulations and real data examples.
 To the best of our knowledge, this is the first work studying multi-task and transfer learning on GMMs with theoretical guarantees.

-{\it Keywords: Multi-task learning, transfer learning, unsupervised learning, Gaussian mixture models, robustness, minimax rate, EM algorithm} \addtocontents{toc}{ }
+{\it Keywords: Multi-task learning, transfer learning, unsupervised learning, Gaussian mixture models, robustness, minimax rate, EM algorithm} \spacingset{1.77} \addtocontents{toc}{ }